 In parallel with these efforts, the Department will continue emphasis and efforts to re-design existing weapon program processes in accordance with the established schedule for SS-21, as identified in the integrated weapons activity plan (IWAP).
 The Department considers by placing increased emphasis and priority on generic safety improvements that project teams can be allowed to focus on the original intent of SS-21: elimination or further minimization of hazards through process re-design.
-In this manner, the Department and the Pantex Plant operating contractor will not be dependent upon each weapon program project team to develop unique solutions for all hazards.
-By establishing a generic basis upon which to build, the project teams can focus on eliminating remaining hazards or building upon the generic baseline of tooling, equipment, and controls.
+In this manner, the Department and the Pantex Plant operating contractor will not be dependent upon each weapon program project teams can focus on eliminating remaining hazards or building upon the generic baseline of tooling, equipment, and controls.